 Proposals are due by February 14 and must be approved by the director of the program in theater as well as by Bread Loaf’s associate director.
 Cost is the same as that for the IRP.

 Exceptional students attending Bread Loaf at Lincoln College, University of Oxford, may pursue an independent tutorial in addition to their primary course.
 These tutorial projects receive one unit of credit and should involve approximately the amount of reading and writing contained within a one-unit Bread Loaf course.

 Students design their own courses of study; proposals are due February 14 and must be approved by Bread Loaf’s directorand a member of the Bread Loaf/Oxford faculty, who will supervise the student’s work during the ensuing summer.
 Students should register for the tutorial when they register for their primary Bread Loaf/Oxford course.
-A tuition fee of $2,335 will be charged for the tutorial.
+A tuition fee of $2,503 will be charged for the tutorial in summer 2014.